 Drew also has done some directing.
 She directed Ellen Page in "Whip It" (2009), which starred Ellen Page.

 Drew has had a well-chronicled series of relationships over the decades.
 She married Will Kopelman on 6 June 2012, and the have two daughter, Olive Barrymore Kopelman and Frankie Barrymore Kopelman.
-They announced that they were divorcing early in 2016 and released this statement:
+They announced that they were divorcing early in 2016 (papers were filed in July 2016 and it was finalized on August 2016) and released this joint statement: